kdave123/flask-keras-upload-images-docnet/README.md

 (Classification of Aadhar and PAN)
 Deploy uploaded Image Classification on flask using Keras pretrained model.

-Code for DOcNet Deployed Appplication (ipynb )
+Code for DocNet Deployed Appplication (ipynb )

 Using FLask on Jupyter Notebook